Colonization of Venus: Aerostat habitats and floating cities

 Landis has proposed aerostat habitats followed by floating cities, based on the concept that breathable air (21:79 oxygen/nitrogen mixture) is a lifting gas in the dense carbon dioxide atmosphere, with over 60% of the lifting power that helium has on Earth.
 In effect, a balloon full of human-breathable air would sustain itself and extra weight (such as a colony) in midair.
 At an altitude of 50 km above the Venusian surface, the environment is the most Earth-like in the Solar System beyond Earth itself – a pressure of approximately 1 atm or 1000 hPa and temperatures in the 0 to 50 C range.
 Protection against cosmic radiation would be provided by the atmosphere above, with shielding mass equivalent to Earth's.

-At the top of the clouds the wind speed on Venus reaches up to 95 m/s, circling the planet approximately every four Earth days, in a phenomenon known as "super-rotation".
+At the top of the clouds, the wind speed on Venus reaches up to 95 m/s, circling the planet approximately every four Earth days in a phenomenon known as "super-rotation".
 Compared to the Venusian solar day of 118 Earth days, colonies freely floating in this region could therefore have a much shorter day-night cycle.
 Allowing a colony to move freely would also reduce structural stress from the wind that they would experience if tethered to the ground.

 At its most extreme, the entirety of Venus could be covered in aerostats, forming an artificial planetary surface.
 This would be supported by the atmosphere compressed beneath it.

 Advantages

-Because there is not a significant pressure difference between the inside and the outside of the breathable-air balloon, any rips or tears would cause gases to diffuse at normal atmospheric mixing rates rather than an explosive decompression, giving time to repair any such damages.
+Because there is not a significant pressure difference between the inside and the outside of the breathable-air balloon, any rips or tears would cause gases to diffuse at normal atmospheric mixing rates rather than an explosive decompression, giving time to repair such damages.
 In addition, humans would not require pressurized suits when outside, merely air to breathe, protection from the acidic rain and on some occasions low level protection against heat.
 Alternatively, two-part domes could contain a lifting gas like hydrogen or helium (extractable from the atmosphere) to allow a higher mass density.
 Therefore, putting on or taking off suits for working outside would be easier.
 Working outside the vehicle in non-pressurized suits would also be easier.

 Remaining problems

-Structural and industrial materials would be hard to retrieve from the surface and expensive to bring from Earth/asteroids.
-The sulfuric acid itself poses a further challenge in that the colony would need to be constructed of or coated in materials resistant to corrosion by the acid, such as PTFE (a compound consisting wholly of carbon and fluorine).
+Structural and industrial materials would be hard to retrieve from the surface and expensive to bring from Earth or from asteroids.
+The sulfuric acid poses a further challenge in that the colony would need to be constructed of or coated in materials resistant to corrosion by the acid, such as PTFE (a compound consisting wholly of carbon and fluorine).

 Studies

-In 2015, NASA developed the High Altitude Venus Operational Concept (HAVOC) for exploring the possibility of setting up an atmospheric crewed mission.
+In 2015, NASA developed the High Altitude Venus Operational Concept (HAVOC) for exploring the possibility of an atmospheric crewed mission.
+They also planned a hypothetical float sky station with key supplies and communication.